ray-project/ray/doc/source/data/loading-data.rst

 .. tip::

-    If your files are accessible on every node, exclude ``local://`` to optimize reads.
+    If your files are accessible on every node, exclude ``local://`` to parallelize the read tasks across the cluster.

 .. tab-set::